Hong Kong Tourist Visa

 Ordinary passport holders from 28 countries including Singapore, Thailand, United Arab Emirates, Malaysia enjoy visa-free access to China for up to 30 days for business, sightseeing, visiting relatives and friends, or transit purposes.
 The special arrangements in place for these travelers mean they can enter and exit from Chinese ports that are open to foreigners.
 The 30-day period commences from the date of entry.

-China has extended the unilateral visa-free policy to 48 countries* including Australia, New Zealand, France, Germany, Italy and Japan.
-Until December 31, 2026, ordinary passports holders from the 48 countries (Russia – September 14, 2026) can be exempted from visa to enter China and stay for no more than 30 days for business, tourism, family visit, exchange visit and transit purposes.
+China has extended the unilateral visa-free policy to 50 countries* including Australia, New Zealand, France, Germany, Italy, UK, Canada and Japan.
+Until December 31, 2026, ordinary passports holders from the 50 countries (Russia – September 14, 2026) can be exempted from visa to enter China and stay for no more than 30 days for business, tourism, family visit, exchange visit and transit purposes.

-* Germany, France, Italy, the Netherlands, Spain, Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg, New Zealand, Australia, Poland, Portugal, Greece, Cyprus, Slovenia, Slovakia, Norway, Finland, Denmark, Iceland, Andorra, Monaco, Liechtenstein, Republic of Korea, Bulgaria, Romania, Croatia, Montenegro, North Macedonia, Malta, Estonia, Latvia, Japan, Negara Brunei Darussalam, Bazil, Argentina, Chile, Peru, Uruguay, Saudi Arabia, Oman, Kuwait, Bahrain, Russia and Sweden.
+* Germany, France, Italy, the Netherlands, Spain, Switzerland, Ireland, Hungary, Austria, Belgium, Luxembourg, New Zealand, Australia, Poland, Portugal, Greece, Cyprus, Slovenia, Slovakia, Norway, Finland, Denmark, Iceland, Andorra, Monaco, Liechtenstein, Republic of Korea, Bulgaria, Romania, Croatia, Montenegro, North Macedonia, Malta, Estonia, Latvia, Japan, Negara Brunei Darussalam, Bazil, Argentina, Chile, Peru, Uruguay, Saudi Arabia, Oman, Kuwait, Bahrain, Russia, Sweden, UK and Canada.

 Foreigners who have working or residency status in Hong Kong can apply for Chinese visa at the Consular Department of the China Commission in Hong Kong or China Visa Application Center in Hong Kong.
 Applicants must reside in Hong Kong when submitting their application.